szabgab/rust.code-maven.com/pages/surrealdb-cli-multi-counter.md

 ---
-title: Multi counter with embedded SurrealDB database
+title: Multi-counter with embedded SurrealDB database
 timestamp: 2024-01-16T14:40:01
 published: true
 description: Simple demo of a command-line application using SurrealDB to store several counters.
 tags:
     - SurrealDB
     - CLI
+    - DEFINE
+    - SELECT
+    - INSERT
+    - INDEX
+    - DUPLICATE
 ---

 Another one of my [counter examples](https://code-maven.com/counter).
 This one works on the command line and counts how many times we ran the program with different command line parameter: